 MUKTA: Targeted Interventions for Groups at Risk

-This program will cover 48 districts of Madhya Pradesh and culminate in the establishment of five learning sites in the state.
-The project has built strong linkages with the National Mission for Empowerment of Women, Government of India, and the United Nations Entity for Equality and Empowerment of Women,
+This program covers 48 districts of Madhya Pradesh and culminated in the establishment of five learning sites in the state.
+The project built strong linkages with the National Mission for Empowerment of Women, Government of India, and the United Nations Entity for Equality and Empowerment of Women.

-Funded by the MacArthur Foundation, this project works to reduce the morbidity and mortality associated with postpartum hemorrhage in India, Nigeria and two other countries.
+PAST PROJECT: Funded by the MacArthur Foundation, this project worked to reduce the morbidity and mortality associated with postpartum hemorrhage in India and Nigeria.

 The Single-Visit Approach as a Cervical Cancer Prevention Strategy Among Women With HIV in Ethiopia: Successes and Lessons Learned

 Cervical cancer is the second most common form of cancer for women in Ethiopia.
 Using a single-visit approach to prevent cervical cancer, the Addis Tesfa project tested women with HIV through visual inspection of the cervix with acetic acid wash and, if tests results were positive, offered immediate cryotherapy of the precancerous lesion or referral for loop electrosurgical excision procedure.
 The objective of this article is to review screening and treatment outcomes over nearly 4 years of project implementation and to identify lessons learned to improve cervical cancer prevention programs in Ethiopia and other resource-constrained settings.